wiedwo/ebusd-guide-Ochsner-GMWW-with-Home-Assistant/docs/home_assistant_ebusd.md

-# Install eBUSd on Home Assistant

-## Install and configure eBUSd AddOn in Home Assistant
+# Configure eBUSd AddOn in Home Assistant
 - Goto Home Assistant Settings => Add-ons => eBUSd => configuration
 -  use ha_ebusd_config.yaml as a template, but (if possible) avoid to change mqttint: and configpath: